Frank Herrmann

 Frank Joseph Herrmann (born May 30, 1984), is an American former professional baseball pitcher.
-He played for the Cleveland Indians and Philadelphia Phillies of Major League Baseball (MLB) and the Tohoku Rakuten Golden Eagles and Chiba Lotte Marines of Nippon Professional Baseball (NPB).
+He played in Major League Baseball (MLB) for the Cleveland Indians and Philadelphia Phillies, and in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles and Chiba Lotte Marines.

 Amateur career

 High school

 Herrmann attended Montclair Kimberley Academy, where he played baseball, football, and basketball.
 He was one of the school's few thousand point scorers in basketball.
 In 2011, he was inducted into the MKA Athletic Hall of Fame.

 College

 For parts of the Spring and Fall 2006 semesters, Herrmann authored a column for The Harvard Crimson.
 He penned nine stories.
 The column functioned as a diary of his first year as a professional athlete.
 Though the editor's note before each article describes him as a "former Harvard" pitcher, the stories were written and published before he graduated from Harvard.

 Herrmann received his degree in economics from Harvard University in the fall of 2006.
 He is the fifteenth player to play in the majors after going to Harvard.
 Jeff Musselman had been the last.
 As a junior, he pitched a two-hitter against Yale and a one-hitter against Cornell.
 At the time of his signing with Cleveland, he was not finished with his studies at Harvard, so the Indians allowed him to return to complete his requirements and finish his degree.